dhellmann/pymotw/PyMOTW/mailbox/index.rst

 Maildir
 =======

 The Maildir format was created to eliminate the problem of concurrent modification to an mbox file.
-Instead of using a single file, each mailbox is a directory and each message is contained in its own file.
+Instead of using a single file, the mailbox is organized as directory where each message is contained in its own file.
 This also allows mailboxes to be nested, and so the API for a Maildir mailbox is extended with methods to work with sub-folders.

 Creating a Maildir Mailbox
 --------------------------

 The only real difference between using a Maildir and mbox is that to instantiate the ``email.Maildir`` object we need to pass the directory containing the mailbox to the constructor.
 As before, if it does not exist, the mailbox is created when you add messages to it using ``add()``.

 .. include:: mailbox_maildir_create.py
     :literal:
     :start-after: #end_pymotw_header

 Since we have added messages to the mailbox, they go to the "new" subdirectory.
 Once they are "read" a client could move them to the "cur" subdirectory.

 .. warning::
     Although it is safe to write to the same maildir from multiple processes, ``add()`` is not thread-safe, so make sure you use a semaphore or other locking device to prevent simultaneous modifications to the mailbox from multiple threads of the same process.

 .. {{{cog
 .. from paver.path import path